-The motor pin headers are allocated in groups of 4.
-M1A / M1B for channel 1 and M2A / M2B for channel 2.
+The motor screw terminals are marked with M1A / M1B for channel 1 and M2A / M2B for channel 2.
 For a typical differential drive robot, the wiring of one motor, should be reversed from the other.
-The motor and battery traces and wires should be as short as possible.
+The motor and battery wires should be as short as possible.